What is it?

 In addition, it’s possible to study at one of our partner universities, for example:

-The website foreigndesk as well as the website of the “Büro für Internationales” (International Office) of the RheinMain University of Applied Sciences offer a lot of information and tips for studying abroad.
+The website International of the RheinMain University of Applied Sciences offers a lot of information and tips for studying abroad.

 CampusCamp, a summer school on “International Communication and Brand Management”, was first conducted in 2014.
 It was initiated and organized by Prof. Stephan Schwarz of the Media Management degree program at RheinMain University of Applied Sciences.
 It is based on the cooperation between the Universities Fuzhou in China and RheinMain in Wiesbaden, Germany.

 The standard period of study of the bachelor's program in media management is seven semesters.
 The courses are modular and on completing each module students earn credit points in the European Credit Transfer and Accumulation System (ECTS).
 The European Credit Transfer System facilitates the recognition of completed courses and credit points from other institutions of higher education.

 The program's first two semesters impart wide-ranging fundamental knowledge, creating a solid academic basis.
 In the ensuing modules, the acquired fundamentals are then consolidated and expanded in practice-oriented project work and more in-depth lectures and seminars.
 Project studies that focus on the practice-oriented application of the knowledge and skills gained, make up a major proportion of the second part of the program.
 Independent work in small groups constitutes the distinct characteristic of the project studies phase.
 On top of this, all students complete one-semester internship.

 The program ends with the completion of a bachelor's thesis.
 Students choose the topics of their thesis in consultation with the advising professors.
 Choosing a topic allows students to create individual profiles in the media business, media engineering or media design, or in a combination of these areas.